catanzaromj/MBDS21_TDA/README.md

 for easy persistence computations.

 There are three persistent homology notebooks for users to work through:
 1. [Introduction to persistent homology](Intro_to_PH.ipynb).
-A simple notebook with mostly synthetic data sets to work through.
+A simple notebook with mostly synthetic data sets.
 2. [Differentiation using persistence landscapes](Differentiation_with_Persistence_Landscapes.ipynb).
 A notebook for distinguishing $S^2$ from $S^3$ using one-dimensional homology, highlighting the geometric aspects of persistence.
 This relies on persistence landscapes, one of the first vectorization schemes introduced for persistence diagrams.
 3. [MNIST using persistent homology](MNIST_using_PH.ipynb).
-The most advanced notebook, combining various cubical persistence with various vectorization schemes to build a digit classifier.
+The most advanced notebook, combining cubical persistence with various vectorization schemes to build a digit classifier for the famous MNIST data set.

 ## Mapper
 We use [KeplerMapper](https://github.com/scikit-tda/kepler-mapper)